 Seeking Medical Attention

 Whether you are seen by a paramedic at the scene of the crash, a doctor in the emergency room, or your own primary care provider, getting medical attention is very important.
 Dealing with an injury, even one with a latency period, is never easy.
 Getting medical attention allows you to start your treatment quickly.

 You also benefit from getting a medical record to help show that your injury was the result of negligence.
 The initial and ongoing medical care you receive plays a role in the potential outcome you are awarded in a personal injury claim/lawsuit.

 By hiring a lawyer, you’re able to navigate the process smoothly and avoid having the large insurance company taking advantage of your rights.
 A lawyer not only helps you meet deadlines, they can also help you file the proper and accurate paperwork necessary to start the process.

 When you have a lawyer on your side, the insurance company is less likely to use various tactics that they typically would try to lower your potential settlement.
 A lawyer uses your evidence and various resources to strengthen your case fully and provide you with valuable insight about what comes next in the process.

 At Dunk Law Firm, we work hard to protect you after an accident, and this means ensuring you know what steps to take that position you favorably against large corporations looking to protect their own profits.
 Our Milwaukee car accident attorneys have significant experience dealing with these matters, and we never back down when your rights matter most.

-If you are ever involved in an accident, make sure you’re taking these steps and avoid saying anything that could damage your case.
+If you are ever involved in an accident in Memphis or Milwaukee, make sure you’re taking these steps and avoid saying anything that could damage your case.
 We can take it from there and work to obtain the most favorable outcome on your behalf.

 Call us at (800) 674-9339 today to schedule your free consultation and learn more about your rights.